Current UK studies (selected)

-Research centres are encouraged to contact i-Base to list ongoing trials on these pages.
+Research centres are encouraged to email Simon Collins at i-Base to list ongoing trials on these pages.

 Ongoing studies currently enrolling

 Study that will enrol people in the UK who start HIV treatment with 6 months of their infection.
 The study is being run as part of the Cherub network.
-For details email Dr Sarah Fidler or Dr Julie Fox.
+For details email Dr Sarah Fidler or email Dr Julie Fox.
 Enrolment is currently complete and the study is ongoing.